-Dr. Messbarger is the director of the Medical Humanities program.
-Her research is centered on Italy in the early modern period, namely the Enlightenment Age.
-She examines the development of medical science at the intersection of the visual and plastic arts and human anatomy during this period and how these developments impacted public policy and public health.
+Dr. Messbarger is co-founder and first director of the Medical Humanities program.
+Her research centers on Italy in the early modern period.
+Her books and many articles examine the development of medical science at the intersection of the visual arts, Enlightenment reforms, and the increasing influence of women during this period, and the impact of these developments on public health.
 More narrowly, she examines representations of the medicalized body in popular eighteenth-century museums as an “enlightened” means to public education, as well as women’s roles in the advancement and dissemination of medical knowledge, including about women’s health.
-She is also interested in the modern hospital during the Enlightenment Age.
+Her book The Lady Anatomist was the inspiration of a new feature length film.
 Dr. Messbarger’s work in these areas has led to many collaborations with physicians and researchers in the School of Medicine.